guillemcordoba/TimeThieves/README.md

 First, enter the time of the countdown, and press "Start".
 After that, the countdown will start and the battery will be enabled to fill with points.

 Note: if you start the countdown with the "Lock" label checked, all controls will be disabled except for the UP arrow key to fill the battery.

 ## Controls

+* C: enable/disable the countdown
-* ESC: enable/disable the battery container
+* B: enable/disable the battery container
 * UP & DOWN arrow keys: control level of the battery
 * LEFT & RIGHT arrow keys: control the time of the countdown in case it has to be changed